-Provide a summary of public outreach to pest control operators and landscapers and reduced pesticide use (here or in a separate report);

-AND/OR reference a report of a regional effort for outreach to pest control operators and landscapers in which your agency participates.
+Provide a summary of public outreach to pest control operators and landscapers and reduced pesticide use (here or in a separate report); AND/OR reference a report of a regional effort for outreach to pest control operators and landscapers in which your agency participates.

-See the C.9 Pesticides Toxicity Control section of SMCWPPP FY 15-16 Annual Report for a summary of outreach to pest control operators and landscapers to reduce pesticide use
+See Section 9 of the SMCWPPP FY 17-18 Annual Report for a summary of pest control operators and landscapers to reduce pesticide use.